ftr9/newsapp__andriod/README.md

 # news_app

-News app made with flutter includes news of different fields such as entertainment, sports,politics along with custom search functionality etc..
+News app made with flutter includes news of different fields such as entertainment, sports,politics along with custom search functionality....